-A bruise is a common skin injury that results from the breakage of tiny blood vessels leaking under the skin.
+A bruise is a common skin discoloration that results from the breakage of tiny blood vessels leaking under the skin after a traumatic injury.
 Blood from damaged blood vessels beneath the skin collects near the surface of the skin to appear as what we recognize as a black and blue mark.
 This mark is from skin discoloration by red blood cells and their contents.
 A bruise is also known as a contusion.

 - Bruises can occur in some people who exercise rigorously, such as athletes and weight lifters.
 These bruises result from microscopic tears in blood vessels under the skin.
 Bruising in athletes can also result from direct impact/trauma and be accompanied by an underlying hematoma.